rburawes/rburawes.github.io/README.md

 Steps:

 1. If you haven't installed Spring ROO yet, then download it here http://projects.spring.io/spring-roo.
 2. Extract it to your favorite directory and add it to your PATH system variable.
-In OSX you can add PATH in <b>.profile<b> at your home directory.
+In OSX you can add PATH in <b>.profile</b> at your home directory.

 	```
 	export ROO_HOME="/Users/<your-home-directory>/spring-roo-1.2.5.RELEASE"